JoeyTheAsian/pd3-Stuyrim-JoeyTong-JackyLo-JustinKim-SeanYip/README.md

   **6/8/14**

+  drawMap optimized, still laggy (Justin)

+  Monster HP indicators implemented (Jacky)

+  Monster vs player combat implemented.
+Non-directional attacks, does damage in a 360 degree range.
+(Jacky)

+  Player mouse input for attack implemented (Jacky)

+  Monster death and player death implemented Player Death temporarily removed for testing purposes (Jacky)

   So much stuff added I can't even begin to describe it all, but I will (Joey)

+  Occlusion culling implemented in drawMap (Joey)

  Player movement animations fully implemented, only issue is minor frame skips upon first moving in the process of drawing all the animations (Joey)

   subsets of animation update: